kmarusek/Bevi/wp-content/plugins/wordpress-seo/readme.txt

 == Changelog ==

-= 19.5.1 =
+= 19.7.1 =
-Release Date: August 9th, 2022
+Release Date: September 20th, 2022

 Bugfixes:

-* Fixes a bug where a fatal error would be thrown on the front-end when Yoast SEO 19.5 was used with an older version of Yoast SEO Premium.
+* Fixes a bug where a fatal error would be thrown in combination with certain plugins that change the standard login page URL.

+Other:

+* Changes the copy in the `robots.txt` comment.

-= 19.5 =
+= 19.7 =
-Release Date: August 9th, 2022
+Release Date: September 20th, 2022

-Yoast SEO 19.5 is out today!
-This release includes more fixes and enhancements to enjoy.
-We've also made adjustments to our schema implementation, changing the order in which schema nodes are output.
-Read more about what's new in Yoast SEO 19.5 in [our release post in English](https://yoa.st/release-9-8-22) or [our release post in Spanish](https://yoa.st/release-9-8-22-spanish)!
+Yoast SEO 19.7 is out today!
+We’ve rolled out some general enhancements, bug fixes, and security improvements in this release.
+Go check it out!
+Read more about what's new in Yoast SEO 19.7 in [our release post in English](https://yoa.st/release-20-9-22) or [our release post in Spanish](https://yoa.st/release-20-9-22-spanish)!

 Enhancements:

-* Adds the site logo and name as default values in the first time configuration and search appearance.
-* Changes the order in which Schema nodes are output from `Organization / Person > WebSite > WebPage > Article` to `Article > WebPage > WebSite > Organization / Person`.
-This fixes validation issues for the Schema validator and puts the most important Schema content first.
+* Improves the handling of fatal errors in the front-end by preventing Yoast SEO to run in the login page, allowing users to access their dashboard.
+* Excludes empty custom post type sitemaps from `sitemap_index.xml`.
+* Introduces a new filter `wpseo_sitemap_post_type_first_links` that can be used to add links at the start of the first sitemap page for post types.
+Props to @jamalbou.

 Bugfixes:

-* Fixes a bug where a text starting with a double quotation mark followed by a space(s) broke the analysis.
-* Fixes a bug where text which includes the non-breaking space character (`&nbsp;`) is not highlighted correctly.
-* Fixes a bug where the Algolia integration could not be controlled at network level.
-* Fixes a bug where the score indicator in the classic editor would not update the hovering text when the score changed.
+* Fixes a bug in the default editor where image elements would lead to repeated requests for that image source while editing content.
-* Fixes a bug where the score indicators of the overview pages and admin bar where inconsistent.
-The taxonomy overview and admin bar score indicators now uses red to indicate `Focus keyphrase not set`.
-The admin bar score indicator now shows blue when set to `noindex`.

 Other:

-* Hides the \"Save changes\" button in the \"Integrations\" tab in the \"Yoast SEO  > General\" page.
+* Adds new disabled toggles to the Crawl settings tab in the General page.

-* Sets the minimum supported WordPress version to 5.9.
+= 19.6.1 =
+Release Date: August 31st, 2022

+Other:

+* Fixes compliance with the wordpress.org plugin guidelines.

-= 19.4 =
+= 19.6 =
-Release Date: July 26th, 2022
+Release Date: August 23rd, 2022

-Yoast SEO 19.4 is out today!
-In this release, we’ve rolled out some improvements to our Schema structured data implementation.
-Additionally, we've fixed several bugs and added a couple of small enhancements to ensure you get the best user experience with Yoast SEO.
-But that's not all, we also have a new integration page coming in this release.
-Read more about what's new in Yoast SEO 19.4 in [our release post in English](https://yoa.st/release-26-7-22) or [our release post in Spanish](https://yoa.st/release-26-7-22-spanish)!
+Yoast SEO 19.6 is out today!
+In this release, we’ve rolled out some general enhancements.
+In addition, we’ve improved the performance of Yoast SEO on bigger, more complex sites.
+Read more about what's new in Yoast SEO 19.6 in [our release post in English](https://yoa.st/release-23-8-22) or [our release post in Spanish](https://yoa.st/release-23-8-22-spanish)!

-Enhancements:

-* Enhances the Integrations page and relocates it in the Yoast SEO sidebar menu.
-* Improves Schema for archive pages by using the featured image of the first post as `primaryImageOfPage` and by removing `potentialAction`.
-* Improves Schema for attachment pages by setting the proper `primaryImage` attribute.
-* Allows marking inside of Classic editor blocks in the Block/Gutenberg editor.
-* Improves the text analysis by adding curly (“”) and angular quotation marks («»).
-* Improves the text analysis by filtering out all versions of the ampersand (&).
-* Removes the date from the meta description for WooCommerce products.

 Bugfixes:

-* Fixes a bug where a notice was shown indicating that the Flesch reading ease score has moved from the readability analysis to the Insights for languages that do not have Flesch reading ease support.
+* Fixes a bug in the Classic Editor where clicking on the SEO link inside the publish box would not always scroll the SEO analysis into view.
-* Fixes a bug where an `Undefined index: SERVER_NAME` warning would be triggered in cronjobs or WP CLI commands.
+* Fixes a bug where an emoji in our replacement variable editors would not be entirely removed when the backspace/delete button is hit.
+* Fixes a bug where a redirect to our installation success page could happen on admin AJAX calls.

+Other:

+* Adds a "Search engines discouraged" notification in the Yoast SEO dashboard when the "Discourage search engines from indexing this site" WordPress setting is turned on.
+* Removes the Ryte integration and deprecates all the relevant classes.
+More information about this can be found at [yoa.st/ryte-deprecation](https://yoa.st/ryte-deprecation).

 = Earlier versions =
 For the changelog of earlier versions, please refer to [the changelog on yoast.com](https://yoa.st/yoast-seo-changelog).